National Institute of Mental Health: Functions

+Controversy

+NIMH maintains infrastructure and data repositories for data sharing through the NIMH Data Archive (NDA).
+NDA includes information on a person's sex assigned at birth and gender identity.
+According to former NIMH Director Joshua A. Gordon, transgender people are at higher risk for mental disorder, including suicide, and collecting data on gender identity allows researchers to study links between mental health and transgender people.
+However, in January 2025, President Donald Trump issued Executive Order 14168, which instructs federal departments to operate under a gender binary and withdraw recognition of transgender people.
+Gordon claims "it doesn't matter" whether these categories are "biologically true" or "societally induced" because they identify a high-risk group of people that need help.
+In April 2025, the NIMH database, along with at least 33 other online archives, placed a disclaimer on their site that read, "This repository is under review for potential modification in compliance with Administration directives" as a result of the executive order.
+Gordon criticized proposals to remove data on gender identity as "incredibly disturbing", detrimental to research, and preventing transgender people from getting the help they need.

 Noted researchers

 In 1970, Julius Axelrod, a NIMH researcher, won the Nobel Prize in Physiology or Medicine for research into the chemistry of nerve transmission for "discoveries concerning the humoral transmitters in the nerve terminals and the mechanisms for their storage, release and inactivation."
 He found an enzyme that terminated the action of the nerve transmitter, noradrenaline in the synapse and which also served as a critical target of many antidepressant drugs.

-In the 1960s and 1970s John B. Calhoun, ethologist and behavioral researcher studied the population density and its effects on behavior in the NIMH facility in Maryland.
-Later his work become renowned after several publications, including article in Scientific American and a widely known "Universe 25" story predicting anti-utopian future based on rodent experiments in overpopulated environment.
+In the 1960s and 1970s, John B. Calhoun, ethologist and behavioral researcher studied the population density and its effects on behavior in the NIMH facility in Maryland.
+Later his work become renowned after several publications, including articles in Scientific American and a widely known "Universe 25" story predicting a dystopian future based on rodent experiments in an overpopulated environment.

 In 1984, Norman E. Rosenthal, a psychiatrist and NIMH researcher, pioneered seasonal affective disorder, coined the term SAD, and began studying the use of light therapy as a treatment.
 He received the Anna Monika Foundation Award for his research on seasonal depression.

 Louis Sokoloff, a NIMH researcher, received the Albert Łasker award in Clinical Medical Research for developing a new method of measuring brain function that contributed to basic understanding and diagnosis of brain diseases.
 Roger Sperry, a NIMH research grantee, received the Nobel Prize in Medicine or Physiology for discoveries regarding the functional specialization of the cerebral hemispheres, or the "left" and "right" brain.